 Step two: Clinical trials

-Three phases of clinical testing are required prior to regulatory approval followed by a fourth phase of safety surveillance.
+Three phases of clinical testing are required prior to regulatory approval.
 Completing these stages can take years, even decades.
 However, COVID-19 clinical trials will be significantly accelerated.

-- Phase 1: To confirm a vaccine is safe for humans, 50-100 “healthy” volunteers are tested.
-Some COVID-19 vaccine candidates are already in this phase.
+Phase 1: To confirm a vaccine is safe for humans, 50-100 “healthy” volunteers are tested.

-- Phase 4: Long-term post-approval surveillance on the safety, risks, benefits or best uses of the vaccine are compiled 3.
+Phase 4: Long-term post-approval surveillance on the safety, risks, benefits or best uses of the vaccine are compiled9.

 Step three: Regulatory approval

 Official approval by the US Food and Drug Administration (FDA) or other equivalent national bodies will confirm the vaccine’s effects have been reviewed, and the treatment is determined to provide benefits that outweigh its known and potential risks in the intended population.

 Given the urgent demand for a COVID-19 vaccine, clinical trials are being fast-tracked and likely to be carried out in parallel across different countries and age groups10.
 More than one vaccine may ultimately be released – each targeting a different group at risk, as is often done for the seasonal flu vaccine.

 There are many different paths to developing a vaccine – some new and others well established.
 The most prominent platforms in phase 1-3 COVID-19 trials stimulate human immune response in one of two ways: